argumentcomputer/zk-light-clients/aptos/docs/src/design/epoch_change_proof.md

 # Epoch change proof

-The Aptos consensus has at any given time as set of validators that is charged with executing blocks and sign them to append them to the chain state.
+The Aptos consensus has (at any given time) a set of validators that are charged with executing blocks and sign them to append them to the chain state.

 A set of given validators is updated at the last block of every epoch on the chain.
 An **epoch on the Aptos chain has a